-Insist upon one digit in one box in Maths.
+Insist upon one digit per square in Maths.

 Felt pens should never be used in exercise books.

 Pupils should not rule off on completion of a piece of work nor sign it as 'The End'.

 No writing on the very bottom of the page under the final line.